Project Management – the smart career choice

 Each of these requirements is fully explained in the PMP Handbook which can be downloaded directly from the PMI (Project Management Institute) website.

-If you do not currently meet the experience requirements for becoming a PMP, there are a number of options you can take to obtain project management credentials.
+If you do not currently meet the experience requirements for becoming a PMP, there are other options for project management credentials.

 One option is to obtain a CAPM (Certified Associate in Project Management) designation.
 This credential and its requirements are described in the CAPM Handbook which can be downloaded directly from the PMI (Project Management Institute) website.